 1) An introduction to simple statements, types and branching: Basic Python

-I’ve added a note on the pedagogy behind each lesson at the end of each lesson.
+I’ve added a note on the pedagogy behind each lesson at the end.